OffchainLabs/arbitrum-classic/docs/Useful_Addresses.md

 sidebar_label: Useful Addresses
 ---

-Here's some contract addreses that may be useful and/or of interest to those exploring the Arbitrum protcol:
+Here's some contract addreses that may be useful and/or of interest to those exploring the Arbitrum protocol:

 ### Protocol (L1)